1895 to 1937: Early Nuclear Science

 May 23, 1942S-1 program leaders discuss priorities.
 James B. Conant urges proceeding with *all* options for producing fissionable material simultaneously: gaseous diffusion, centrifuge, Electromagnetic Separation, and plutonium breeding using both graphite and heavy water reactors.
 He argues that redundant development will reduce the time to successful production to the shortest possible time, regardless of cost.

 June 1942J.
-Robert Oppenheimer joins the Chicago Met Lab to lead an effort on fast neutron physics, and prepares an outline for the entire neutron physics program.
+Robert Oppenheimer leads an effort on fast neutron physics, and prepares an outline for the entire neutron physics program.
 Production of plutonium through marathon irradiation by cyclotron begins.
 Chicago Met Lab engineering council begins developing plans for large scale plutonium production reactors.
 President Roosevelt approves a plan for spending $85 million for a weapon development program.

 June 18, 1942Due to continuing and increasing organizational problems, Col. James Marshall is ordered by Brig.
 Gen. Wilhelm Styer to organize a U.S. Army Corps of Engineers District to take over and consolidate atomic bomb development.